-Millions of people search for mental health information on the Internet.
-There is so much information that it can be confusing to know if what you found applies to your situation.
-But now there are also professional counselors who will answer questions, provide psychological advice customized for you, and develop an ongoing relationship to help you explore personal issues — all from an evangelical Christian perspective.
-At New Reflections Counseling (NRC) you can connect with experts in spiritual, emotional, and mental health who are ready to give you individualized help.
+Searching for mental health information on the Internet is easy but there is so much information that it can be confusing to know if what you found applies to your situation.
+A professional Christian counselor can learn who you are and then answer questions, provide psychological insight customized for you, and develop an ongoing relationship to help you explore personal issues — all from a biblical perspective.
+New Reflections Counseling (NRC) wants to connect you with an expert in spiritual, emotional, and mental health who is ready to give you individualized help.

 Note:If you live outside of Ohio and cannot travel to one of our offices, we provide Christian Coaching instead of Christian counseling.
 The two have a lot in common.
 The main difference is counseling can focus on mild to severe concerns, while coaching is only for mild to moderate concerns.